This information will help you get ready for your percutaneous (pur-kyoo-tay-nee-uhs) needle biopsy procedure at Memorial Sloan Kettering (MSK).

 You will be taken to the recovery room, where you will stay for up to 3 hours.
 Tell your nurse if you:

-Have increasing pain or discomfort
+- Have increasing pain or discomfort

-Have trouble breathing
+- Have any shortness of breath or trouble breathing

-Have any symptoms that concern you
+- Have any symptoms that concern you

-You may resume your normal diet right away.
+- You may resume your normal diet right away.

-You may resume your normal activities the day after the procedure.
+- You may resume your normal activities the day after the procedure.

-Increased pain at the site of the biopsy
+- Increased pain at the site of the biopsy

-Lightheadedness or dizziness
+- Lightheadedness or dizziness

-Any other symptom(s) that concerns you
+- Any other symptom(s) that concerns you